bidmad/Bidmad-Android/README-EN.md

 boolean isChildDirected()|Return whether COPPA is applied. void setChildDirected(boolean)|Sets whether COPPA is applied.
-String getCuid()|Return the value that identifies the User. void setCuid(boolean)|Sets the value that identifies the User. boolean getUseServerSideCallback()|Verify that Server Side Callback is enabled. void setUseServerSideCallback(boolean)|Sets whether Server Side Callback is enabled.
+String getCuid()|Return the value that identifies the User. void setCuid(String)|Sets the value that identifies the User. boolean getUseServerSideCallback()|Verify that Server Side Callback is enabled. void setUseServerSideCallback(boolean)|Sets whether Server Side Callback is enabled.